 You may have been assigned a specific task (such as migrating code from a legacy system to a web-based platform), or receive a more general remit (such as analysing the current working practices in a unit of a large corporation).

 You can acquire a great deal of new industry and technical experience in a contract role.
+You’ll learn a great deal about team dynamics, and how important it is to get on with your colleagues – whether they are permanent staff or fellow contractors.

 Being able to communicate is an essential part of being a contractor – both to gain the trust of your colleagues, and when demonstrating your ability to complete a task.